Savage Rifts Framework And Race List

 Merc Soldier*: An experienced warrior with a great choice of combat skills, Edges, and armor.
 Less specialized and more flexible than the Commando, above, with amazing starting gear.
 (TLPG, p.
 44)

 Mind Melter: The setting's "master psi," who starts with a wide range of abilities, from displays of power to subtle trickery, capable of utterly dominating minds.
+See also the Mind Bleeder (above) for a racial variant and the Phase Psychic (below) for a similar M.A.R.S. package.
 (TLPG, p.
-47) (Note their one erratum.)
+47)

 - See TLFM p.
 12 for a new Iconic Edge.